kgodwinb44/Sparta-Cloud/linux/processes_info.md

 ## Run a process in the Background
 - Apply & to the command
+- Sleep creates a process
 ```
 sleep 60 &

+jobs -l, shows the background proceses
 ```
 - Provides a PID (Process ID)
 - Job number e.g.[5]
 - [1] 12345
 - Notified when the process is completed

 ---